 “I’ve been working as an administrative assistant for three years.
 At my current job in the finance department of a midsize company, I handle scheduling, meeting and travel planning for four executives and 20 staff members.
 I also help prepare correspondence, presentations and reports.

 “I’m known for being a detail-oriented, well-organized team player.
 I never miss deadlines, I’m a good communicator and I can juggle multiple tasks at once.
 In my performance reviews, my supervisor always notes that he appreciates my professionalism and enthusiasm for the job.

 “With this experience under my belt, I’m looking for an opportunity to take the next step in my career.
 I’m hoping to do so in an organization like yours that works to improve the environment, which is something I’m passionate about.”

-No matter how you answer this question, don’t take up too much time with your response.
-You don’t have to tell the hiring manager every single thing that makes you a great fit for the position.
-Just give a few important details that will spark their interest in learning more and you’ll get the interview off to a great start.
+Be concise.
+Don’t take up too much time with your response.
+You don’t have to tell the hiring manager every single thing that makes you a good fit for the position.
+Just give a few important details that will spark their interest in learning more about you, and you’ll get the interview off to a strong start.